alfremedpal/board-game-picker/README.md

 # Board Game Picker
 Enter your Board Game Geek username and get a random game form your collection (marked as owned) to play!
+Give it a try over at [bgpicker.com](https://www.bgpicker.com/)

 Built with React JS and [chakra UI](https://next.chakra-ui.com/)